stulentsev/stulentsev.github.com/source/_posts/2012-12-15-using-sidekiq-with-redis-failover-gem.markdown

   config.redis = pool
 end

-# do the same for in configure_client
+# do the same in Sidekiq.configure_client
 ```

 You can even read Sidekiq's `concurrency` setting and pass it to the connection pool initializer.
 Now your sidekiq farm doesn't care about redis crashes :)